2015 - Now: Assistant professor in the statistics department of UC Davis

 My CV and google citation page.

-Theoretical analysis is an essential part in my research.
-Instead of establishing consistency or convergence rates under idealized models or strong assumptions, I am currently interested in exploring properties of learning/statistical methods in low-assumption or assumptionless frameworks to understand their power and limitation as much as possible.
+Theoretically speaking, instead of establishing consistency or convergence rates under idealized models or strong assumptions, I am currently interested in exploring low-assumption or assumptionless frameworks to understand the methods of study in terms of efficacy, efficiency, limitation, and adaptivity.

 I have been actively working in the following topics: